exoplatform/exo-documentation/docs/GettingStarted.rst

 |image192|

 You have to paste the video's url in the field of the displayed popup.
-The supported video players are Youtube, Vimeo and dailymotion.
+The supported video players are Youtube, Vimeo and Dailymotion.

 |image193|